 Zoë returned to full time education in 2012 to complete a PhD in public health nutrition (awarded March 2016).
 Her thesis examined the evidence for the introduction of dietary fat guidelines – both at the time they were introduced and the evidence available today.
 Several academic papers have emanated from this work, which has completely challenged public health dietary advice that fat is bad and meals should be based on carbohydrates.

 The Diet Fix is the first of Zoë’s books to truly synergise her Human Resources experience of people and motivation with her post-doctorate knowledge about diet and nutrition.
 It’s personal and professional and it’s the most practical guide she has ever written.

 Zoë was an independent board member for Cardiff Metropolitan University between 2006 and 2012.
 She was also an independent board member for the Welsh National Health Service between 2009 and 2012.

 Appearing regularly on radio and TV, Zoë has had the opportunity to participate in: Sky News; Steve Wright in the Afternoon; Radio 4’s The Food Programme; ITV’s Tonight programme; and BBC Newsnight.
 Further afield, she has appeared on America’s Fox News and Cape Town radio.
 Zoë has written for most national UK newspapers and magazines.

 Zoë passionately believes that current dietary advice is wrong and that populations need to return to eating the real food that we ate before we had epidemics of obesity and diabetes.
 Apparently this is a controversial proposition!
 Zoë shares her views at conferences worldwide and in her highly-accessed diet and nutrition blog (www.zoeharcombe.com).

-Zoë lives with her husband and rescue animals in the Welsh countryside surrounded by food, a.k.a. sheep, hens and cows.
+Zoë lives with her husband in the Welsh countryside surrounded by food, a.k.a. sheep, hens and cows.